GabeScott/standard-works-vault/General Conference/1999 April - Your Celestial Journey.md

 That day she said to me: “I have never played better in my life.
 Something seemed to lift me beyond myself and my own abilities.
 I felt the inspiration of my Heavenly Father’s love.”

-I reminded her, “When you are in the service of your fellow beings you are only in the service of your God.”9
+I reminded her, “When you are in the service of your fellow beings you are only in the service of your God.”[^9]

 She nodded her acknowledgement, carefully placed her violin in its case, and, with tears of joy coursing down her cheeks, returned to her seat.

-May we remember to reach outward.
+May we remember to *reach outward.*

-Finally, press forward.
-Avoid the tendency to postpone a prompting or an opportunity to grow and to serve.
+Finally, *press forward.* Avoid the tendency to postpone a prompting or an opportunity to grow and to serve.
 Procrastination is truly a thief of time.
 Meet the daily challenges of your lives.
 How long has it been since you looked into the eyes of your mother and, holding nothing back, spoke those welcome words, “Mother, I truly love you”?
 How about Father, who daily toils to provide for you?
 Fathers appreciate hearing those same precious words from the lips of a child, “I love you.”

 It is too easy to take parents for granted and to fail to realize just how much they mean to you and you to them.
 An illustration of this occurred in a classroom.
-One of the questions, after a study of magnets at Olympus Junior High, was, “What begins with M and picks things up?”
+One of the questions, after a study of magnets at Olympus Junior High, was, “What begins with *M* and picks things up?”
 More than a third of the students answered, “Mother.”

 Move against temporary trials or stoppages which impede your progress.